TirtheshJani/testapp/README.md

 a formula or survey data to calculate it dynamically.

 An **📊 View Analytics** button now links to `/analytics`.
 This page simply states "Coming soon" until full reporting features arrive in Phase 5.
+A **📁 Upload Media** button in the dashboard directs to `/media/upload` where administrators can attach files to athlete profiles.